SergeyBukhtiyarov/CityDistanceCalc/README.md

                                 - “Crowflight” (straight distance) between cities
                                 - “Distance matrix” (distance table in the database).
                    2)show list of all cityies in the DB;
-                   3)get XML POST request,parses it and stores it into the database;
+                   3)get XML,parses it and stores it into the database;
  #### 1.By default, this App contains 3 Cities(Liquibase),whitch uploads when the App starts.

  #### 2.To show list of all cityies in the DB